Teams Live Events

 Presenters should review the following training video before the Live Event:

-Disclaimer - Once the event is scheduled the event organiser will self-manage all aspects of the event.
+Important Note- Once your event is scheduled, you, as the event organiser, will self-manage all aspects of the event.
 The designated producer(s) will support the presenter(s) and the audience during the event.
 There is no guarantee of Information Services help during a live event.
 We strongly recommend you schedule a practice event and read the following information, to make sure you, your presenters and your producers are happy with running the event.

 Further information for your producer(s) and presenter(s)